2026

 I conducted fieldwork in Belgium and Germany as part of my dissertation research, focusing on the lived experiences of first-generation immigrants in both countries.
 During this period, I interviewed immigrants to better understand their everyday lives and integration experiences.
 During the fieldwork, I was a visiting researcher at the Research Centre for Migration, Diversity and Justice (CMDJ) in Belgium and at the Mannheim Centre for European Social Research (MZES) in Germany until the end of May.

-I am deeply grateful to both host institutions—CMDJ in Belgium and MZES in Germany—for supporting my stay and providing an intellectual home during my fieldwork.
+I am deeply grateful to both host institutions for supporting my stay and providing an intellectual home during my fieldwork.
 I also sincerely appreciate the generous Dissertation Travel Grant from the Graduate College, which made this research possible.

 At the 2025 Annual MPSA Conference, I presented two papers: (1) my dissertation project, Included but Not Integrated?
 The Role of Positive Interactions with Natives in Political Integration of Immigrants, and (2) a co-authored paper with Dr. Antoine Bilodeau, Cross-Ethnic Engagement and Political Integration: The Role of Political Engagement with Non-Co-Ethnics in Immigrant Political Behavior in Quebec.
 I really appreciate the constructive feedback from the discussants, Dr. Seyoung Jung, Dr. Donghyun Danny Choi, and Dr. Felix Krawatzek.